 What We Did:

-Design and commission a networked lighting control system that manages multiple control types including broadcast DALI, addressable DALI and DMX.
+Design and commission a Vantage lighting control system that manages multiple control types including broadcast DALI, addressable DALI and DMX.